 \section{Abstract}

 We consider overdamped Langevin diffusions in Euclidean space, with curvature equal to the spectral gap.
-This includes the Ornstein\,--\,Uhlenbeck process as well as non Gaussian and non product extensions with convex interaction, such as the Dyson process from random matrix theory.
-We show that a cutoff phenomenon or abrupt convergence to equilibrium occurs in high-dimension, at a critical time equal to the logarithm of the dimension divided by twice the spectral gap.
+This includes the Ornstein--Uhlenbeck process as well as non-Gaussian and non-product extensions with convex interaction, such as the Dyson process from random matrix theory.
+We show that a cutoff phenomenon or abrupt convergence to equilibrium occurs in high dimension, at a critical time equal to the logarithm of the dimension divided by twice the spectral gap.
 This cutoff holds for Wasserstein distance, total variation, relative entropy, and Fisher information.
 A key observation is a relation to a spectral rigidity, linked to the presence of a Gaussian factor.
 A novelty is the extensive usage of functional inequalities, even for short-time regularization, and the reduction to Wasserstein.
 The proofs are short and conceptual.
-Since the product condition is satisfied, an Lp cutoff hold for all p.
+Since the product condition is satisfied, an Lp cutoff holds for all p.
 We moreover discuss a natural extension to Riemannian manifolds, a link with logarithmic gradient estimates in short-time for the heat kernel, and ask about stability by perturbation.
-Finally, beyond rigidity but still for diffusions, a discussion around the recent progresses on the product condition for nonnegatively curved diffusions leads us to introduce a new curvature product condition.
+Finally, beyond rigidity but still for diffusions, a discussion around the recent progress on the product condition for non-negatively curved diffusions leads us to introduce a new curvature product condition.

 { }